frederickaplan/fdh/files/Appendixes/fdh-glossary.md

 ### Regulated Representation
 A form of representation governed by a set mechansism, which encompasses both production and usage rules.
 Examples include maps, flow-chart diagrams, or name indexes.

+### Writing System
+The regulated use (ie. rules and conventions to produce and read) of a script to represent a particular language.